Viva! La Woman: Background

 Warner Bros.
-Records signed Cibo Matto after the band's self-titled EP caught the label's attention.
+Records signed Cibo Matto after the band's 1995 self-titled EP caught the label's attention.
 The tracks on Viva!
 La Woman, Cibo Matto's first album for the label, reflected the band's live performances, utilizing pre-recorded samples and loops.
-Cibo Matto instrumentalist Yuka Honda has expressed regret that she did not stand up for herself when others discouraged her from replacing the samples and loops with new recordings.
+Cibo Matto instrumentalist Yuka Honda later expressed regret that she did not stand up for herself when others discouraged her from replacing the samples and loops with new recordings.

 Composition

-Stereogum's James Rettig classifies Viva!
+Stereogum's James Rettig classified Viva!
 La Woman as a trip hop album.
 Throughout the album, vocalist Miho Hatori's alternately sung, rapped, and whispered performances are backed by Yuka Honda's hip hop-inspired sound collages.
 New York writer Chris Norris described Hatori and Honda as avant-pop musicians who on Viva!
 La Woman "weave found sounds, Muzak, and orchestral textures" into "atmospheric" songs.
 In The New Rolling Stone Album Guide, critic Rob Sheffield described the music as a mixture of hip hop, dub, lounge, and pop.

 The album's lyrics balance humorous themes in "Beef Jerky", "Birthday Cake", and "Know Your Chicken" with abstract, often emotional narrative-style wording in "Apple", "Sugar Water", and "Artichoke", as well as overall pop music fare in "White Pepper Ice Cream", "Theme", and "Le Pain Perdu".
 Several songs feature the group's well-known references to food, primarily present on this release.
 Honda explained: "Food is something you can't escape.
 It's there every day."
 The band would often go to restaurants after rehearsals, and according to Honda, "Cibo Matto grew out of those restaurant times."

 "Theme", unusual among Cibo Matto's discography for its length, is a track which features a relatively normal song sung in English with several Italian words before shifting into instrumental passages and leading into a second half that contains entire verses in Japanese and French.